The Autocomplete component provides a text input with suggested options for single or multiple selection.

 shinyApp(ui, server)Styling

-Use the sx argument for custom styling and
+Use the sx argument for custom styling on the

 ui <- Autocomplete.shinyInput(